-- Harassment and discrimination

-- Homelessness

-- Peer-on-peer abuse
+- o Peer-on-peer abuse

 - private fostering

-- providing first aid
+- o providing first aid

-- Racist abuse (see 'Racist Incidents' pg.
-22)
+- o Racist abuse

-- Preventing radicalisation
+- o Preventing radicalisation

 - Self-harm

-- o Sexual violence and sexual harassment between children
+- Sexual violence and sexual harassment between children

-- youth produced sexual imagery (sexting)
+- o youth produced sexual imagery (sexting)

 - o teenage relationship abuse

 - trafficking

 - Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via peer on peer abuse.

-- We also recognise that abuse, neglect and safeguarding issues are complex and are rarely standalone
+- We also recognise that abuse, neglect and safeguarding issues are complex and are rarely standalone events

-events that can be covered by one definition or label.
-Staff are aware that in most cases multiple issues
+that can be covered by one definition or label.
+Staff are aware that in most cases multiple issues will overlap

-will overlap one another.
+one another.